bigcommerce/big-design/CONTRIBUTING.md

 # Contributing to BigDesign

-Currently, BigDesign is a not open for external pull requests and contributions.
+Currently, BigDesign is not open for external pull requests and contributions.

 ## Issues / Bugs